onepiecefreak3/EdiZon-Debugger/README.md

 Those errors will tell you which items had which errors, and help you pinpoint and resolving it.

 ## Extracting a save
-Beside the functionality of pinpointing errors, one can also extract a save file modified with "File" > "Extract Edited Save".
+Beside the functionality of pinpointing errors, one can also extract a modified save file with "File" > "Extract Edited Save".
 It's basically an EdiZon on PC, so you can also edit every save file on PC with it, if a JSON config and LUA script is given.<br>
-But who wants that if EdiZon itself works directly on Switch and makes things so muc more comfortable ;)
+But who wants that if EdiZon itself works directly on Switch and makes things so much more comfortable ;)